EdgeFirstAI/documentation/docs/models/modelpack/deployment/maivin.md

 # Deploying to the Maivin

-Now that you have [validated your Vision Model](../validation.md), this guide will walk you through deploying Vision models in a [Maivin Platform](../../../platforms/index.md).
+Now that you have validated your Vision Model from either a [managed](../validation/managed.md) or [user-managed](../validation/user_managed.md) session, this guide will walk you through deploying Vision models in a [Maivin Platform](../../../platforms/index.md).

 **Maivin 1** | **Maivin 2**
 :------------------:|:------------------: